quicwg/multipath/draft-ietf-quic-multipath.md

-Either endpoint can initiate path closure by sending a PATH_ABANDON frame (see {{path-abandon-frame}}) which requests the peer to stop sending packets with the corresponding Path ID.
+Either endpoint can initiate path closure by sending a PATH_ABANDON frame (see {{path-abandon-frame}}) which requests the peer to stop sending packets on the the path with the corresponding Path ID.

+When a path is abandoned, all connection IDs allocated by both of the endpoints for the specified Path ID need to be retired.
+When sending or receiving a PATH_ABANDON frame, endpoints SHOULD wait for at least three times the current Probe Timeout (PTO) interval after the last packet was sent on the path, as defined in {{Section 6.2 of QUIC-RECOVERY}}, before sending MP_RETIRE_CONNECTION_ID frames.
+This is inline with the requirement of {{Section 10.2 of QUIC-TRANSPORT}}.
+Both endpoints SHOULD send MP_RETIRE_CONNECTION_ID frames for all connection IDs associated to the Path ID of the abandoned path to ensure that paths close cleanly and that delayed or reordered packets are properly discarded.
+The effect of receiving a MP_RETIRE_CONNECTION_ID frame is specified in Section {{retire-cid-close}}.

 Usually, it is expected that the PATH_ABANDON frame is used by the client to indicate to the server that path conditions have changed such that